debrajroyofficial000/ZooZoo/README.md

 ZooZoo is a fun and interactive game designed to improve your memory skills.
 The game presents players with various levels of difficulty - easy, medium, and hard.
 Upon selecting a level, players are presented with a grid of cards, each containing a unique image.

-## How to Play
+### How to Play

-1. **Choose a Level**: Select one of the three levels - easy, medium, or hard.
+1. **Select Your Preferred Difficulty Level**: Choose between easy, medium, or hard.
-2. **Memory Challenge**: Once a level is chosen, a grid of cards will appear.
-Memorize the position of the cards as they will shuffle once you click on one.
+2. **Click Any Card**: Click on any card, image attached to it.
-3. **Click a Card**: Click on any card to reveal its hidden image.
+3. **Memorize and Match**: Try to memorize the card's image and avoid clicking the same card again.
-4. **Remember & Match**: Remember the position of the revealed card.
-Your objective is to find its matching pair.
+4. **Shuffle Cards**: After each click, all the cards will shuffle, keeping you on your toes!
-5. **Match Pairs**: Click on another card to find its matching pair.
-If the cards match, they will disappear from the grid.
-If they don't match, the cards will be shuffled, and you can try again.
+5. **Continue Matching**: Keep clicking and matching pairs until you've uncovered all the cards.
-6. **Complete the Level**: Continue matching pairs until all cards have been removed from the grid.
-You will then advance to the next level.
+6. **Complete Level**: If you manage to click on each card only once, a pop-up will appear, allowing you to either replay the game or advance to the next level.
-7. **Scoreboard**: Keep track of your score on the small scoreboard.
+7. **Final Level Finish**: Upon completing the final level, you can restart the game to challenge yourself again.

 ## Game Rules